The best places to live in Phoenix

-Whether new arrivals are American citizens moving from other parts of the country to experience life in the Southwest or expats relocating to Phoenix for a US adventure, moving to a new city brings with it myriad challenges.
-A significant part of making relocation a success is finding a home where the individual or family is happy.
+Whether new arrivals are American citizens moving from other parts of the country to experience life in the Southwest, or expats relocating to Phoenix for a US adventure, moving to a new city brings with it myriad challenges, one of which is finding a home where the individual or family is happy.

-To help newcomers, we’ve drawn up a list of some of the most popular areas and suburbs in Phoenix:
+To help newcomers, we’ve drawn up a list of some of the most popular neighbourhoods in Phoenix:

 City living in Phoenix

 It's fair to say that public transport in Phoenix isn't great, so those looking for an easy commute might want to consider living close to the downtown area.
 Naturally, rental rates are higher in these prime city-centre locations, but the upside is that residents here have a wealth of entertainment amenities within easy reach.

 Newcomers intent on living in the heart of Phoenix with easy access to all the commercial opportunities the city has to offer, might want to consider the downtown area.
 With mixed-use buildings popping up all around, the shopping and dining offerings here are constantly expanding.
 The advantage of city living in Phoenix is that residents have all the best sporting events, concerts and nightlife offerings right on their doorstep.
 When one considers the distance and traffic that suburban dwellers have to contend with to get into town, it makes sense to be close to the action if city living is a lifestyle priority.
 Having access to the light rail also makes it easy to get around without a vehicle.